-In addition to our existing covered and contracted payers, various laboratory benefit managers and evidence review organizations working with commercial payers have endorsed coverage of our Guardant360 CDx test, Guardant360 LDT test, Guardant360 TissueNext test and Guardant Reveal test.
+In addition to our existing covered and contracted payers, various laboratory benefit managers and evidence review organizations working with commercial payers have endorsed coverage of Guardant360 CDx, Guardant360 LDT, Guardant360 TissueNext and Guardant Reveal.

 We are actively engaged to expand coverage among existing commercial payers and to achieve coverage with the remaining key commercial payers, laboratory benefit managers and evidence review organizations.
 This includes addressing variable coverage requirements and evidence required, and the need for enhanced guideline support.